1131245618/CPythonMinecraftLauncher/README.md

 ### Usage

-import the .pyd in output directory
+import the pyd file located in the output directory

 then use it.